 How should authorities that care about match quality and diversity allocate resources when they are uncertain about the market?
-We introduce adaptive priority mechanisms (APM) that prioritize agents based on both their scores and characteristics.
+We introduce adaptive priority mechanisms (APM) that prioritize agents based on their scores and characteristics.
 We derive an APM that is optimal and show that the ubiquitous priority and quota mechanisms are optimal if and only if the authority is risk-neutral or extremely risk-averse over diversity, respectively.
-With many authorities, each authority using the optimal APM is dominant and implements the unique stable matching.
-Using Chicago Public Schools data, we find that the gains from adopting APM may be considerable.
+Deferred Acceptance implements the unique stable matching when all authorities use the optimal APM.
+We provide a practical roadmap for implementing APM as a market-design solution and illustrate this using Chicago Public Schools data.

-\Stanford University Department of Economics, 579 Jane Stanford Way, Stanford, CA 94305.
+^{}Stanford University Department of Economics, 579 Jane Stanford Way, Stanford, CA 94305.
 Email: ocelebi@stanford.edu

-&lt;sup>†Yale University Department of Economics, 30 Hillhouse Avenue, New Haven, CT, 06511.
+[†]Yale University Department of Economics, 30 Hillhouse Avenue, New Haven, CT, 06511.
 Email: joel.flynn@yale.edu

-We are grateful to Daron Acemoglu, Mohammad Akbarpour, George-Marios Angeletos, Nick Arnosti, Jonathan Cohen, Viola Corradini, Roberto Corrao, Mert Demirer, Glenn Ellison, Aytek Erdil, Arda Gitmez, Ömer Karaduman, Stephen Morris, Anh Nguyen, Parag Pathak, Charlie Rafkin, Karthik Sastry, Tayfun Sönmez, Bertan Turhan, Alexander Wolitzky, Bumin Yenmez and seminar participants at the 2022 IN-FORMS Workshop on Market Design, the 2022 Society for the Advancement of Economic Theory Conference, Iowa State University and the MIT Theory Lunch for helpful comments.
+We are grateful to Daron Acemoglu, Mohammad Akbarpour, George-Marios Angeletos, Nick Arnosti, Jonathan Cohen, Viola Corradini, Roberto Corrao, Mert Demirer, Glenn Ellison, Aytek Erdil, Arda Gitmez, Marina Halac, Ömer Karaduman, Stephen Morris, Anh Nguyen, Parag Pathak, Charlie Rafkin, Karthik Sastry, Tayfun Sönmez, Bertan Turhan, Alexander Wolitzky, Bumin Yenmez and seminar participants at the 2022 INFORMS Workshop on Market Design, the 2022 Society for the Advancement of Economic Theory Conference, UC Berkeley, Iowa State University and the MIT Theory Lunch for helpful comments.
 We thank Chicago Public Schools for graciously sharing their data and Eryn Heying, Talia Gerstle and Jim Shen for invaluable administrative support.
 The views expressed here are those of the authors and do not reflect the views of Chicago Public Schools.